 Proudest video: "I'm just gonna say my '15 hours in Target' video, because it's something I said I'd do, I did it, and I think it forced me to be really creative."

 Sure, there are tons of videos out there of people playing or teaching musical instruments.
-But InstrumenTube cuts right to the chase: the video is the instrument.
+But InstrumenTube cuts right to the chase: the videois the instrument.
 Play piano, electric guitar, upright bass and more, from YouTube itself.
 The folks behind this novel idea -- Guy Dayan (concept, creative), Adam Ben Ezra (music, concept), and Daniel Barak (creative, "bad lighting") -- explain its genesis and execution.

+What gave you the idea to make this video?
 Well, the one thing that shaped the idea was a craving to interact with YouTube's viewers and help them make music on the website.
 So after an overall examination of YouTube's features, we found it -- the timeline [a.k.a. red player bar] and the annotations -- which helped us implement the project.

+How does it work?
 InstrumenTube is basically a series of simple videos of a single instrument played in a specific way, matching up with a chart on the bottom, which perfectly aligns with the YouTube timeline – or by using deep-linking annotations.
 Once you let the full videos load, you can start clicking on the appropriate place on the video or timeline to get the note you want.

+Tell us a cool fact about this video that no one would know by looking at it.
 The production budget was so low that even when we bought a projector to light the room for shooting it didn't work 'cause it was so cheap.
 This ended in a piece of cardboard wrapped with aluminum foil being held for hours and hoping the sun wouldn't go down too fast.

+Have people sent you creations they've made with it?
+Which are your favorite?
 New "InstrumenTubes" started to pop up on YouTube a short time after we launched our project.
 They're not only video responses, but they seem to be a new YouTube genre, and we're very proud of it.
 For example:

 Paper hearts and chocolates are nice and all, but nothing says true love like a video valentine.
 Here are a few examples to get you in the mood for l-o-v-e.